Xiaomi Mi A2 vs Redmi Note 5 Pro

 Xiaomi Mi A2 (Review) was launched in India this week, following a global launch as the Mi A1 successor.
-The latest Android One powered smartphone by Xiaomi promises better hardware, design, and other new features.
-The key features of the Mi A2 include as 5.99-inch full-HD+ 18:9 display, Qualcomm Snapdragon 660 SoC, dual rear camera setup, 20-megapixel selfie camera, and Qualcomm Quick Charge 4+ among others.
+Mi A2, the latest Android One powered smartphone by Xiaomi, promises better hardware, design, and other new features.
+The key features of the handset include a 5.99-inch full-HD+ 18:9 display, Qualcomm Snapdragon 660 SoC, dual rear camera setup, 20-megapixel selfie camera, and Qualcomm Quick Charge 4+ among others.
 Notably, the Mi A2 price in India starts at Rs.
 16,999 and Xiaomi has only launched two RAM/ storage variants of the handset in the country.
-At that price point, the Mi A2 will compete with Xiaomi's own Redmi Note 5 Pro smartphone whose price in India starts at Rs.
+At that price point, the device will compete with Xiaomi's own Redmi Note 5 Pro smartphone whose price in India starts at Rs.
 14,999.

 The Mi A2 like its predecessor Mi A1 is an Android One powered handset with stock Android 8.1 Oreo, and no MIUI, which is the company's own customised user interface that is used in handsets like Redmi Note 5 Pro.
 And as part of the Android One initiative by Google, the phone will receive timely software and security updates.
 At its price range in India, the Xiaomi Mi A2 will also compete with the Redmi Note 5 Pro.
 While the Redmi Note 5 Pro is arguably dominating the market with its compelling hardware and MIUI features, the Mi A2 brings a different design and stock Android with a powerful processor, all at a slightly higher price tag.

-We pit the Xiaomi Mi A2 against the smartphone that's arguably its closest peer from Xiaomi's current lineup - the Redmi Note 5 Pro - to see all the areas in which it differs.
+We pit the latest Xiaomi model against the smartphone that's arguably its closest peer from Xiaomi's current lineup - the Redmi Note 5 Pro - to see all the areas in which it differs.
 Here's a look at the Xiaomi Mi A2 price in India and specifications and a comparison with those of the Redmi Note 5 Pro.

 The Xiaomi Mi A2 price in India starts from Rs.
 16,999 for the 4GB RAM/ 64GB inbuilt storage variant.
 It will come with a soft case in the box.
 The 6GB RAM/ 128GB inbuilt storage variant was also launched, but, no exact availability beyond "coming soon" and no India price have yet been revealed.
 It will be made available in Black, Gold, Lake Blue, and Rose Gold colour options.